THE BIG COVER UP: Black America

 A high production television news-day pilot introducing the kind of little known awareness raising facts comparable to those revealed in “The Big Cover-Up” that not only shows we know what we are doing but shows we know what the other news organizations are doing in misinforming the American people.
 In addition we have paid major advertisers demonstrating the soundness of the business concept.
 The news day pilot will be aired nationally on YouTube and other streaming platforms made available to black churches and other organizations.
 Continuing with our “People Power” template we anticipate a ready reception to acquire the 1 million shares at $200 each and a maximum of 5 shares for any one individual.

-That means the news operation itself will start out with a substantial built in audience of conscious aware people converting this heretofore untapped power base into real power.
-No longer marginalized on the lines frustrated seeing various injustices being ignored, downplayed and dismissed.
+That means the news operation itself will start out with a substantial built in audience of conscious aware owner/investors converting this heretofore untapped power base into real power.
+No longer marginalized on the sidelines frustrated seeing various injustices being ignored, downplayed and dismissed with no attention given to those racial issues.
 A change is coming.